Cochineal

 The cochineal (/ˌkɒtʃɪˈni:l, ˈkɒtʃɪni:l/ KOTCH-in-EEL-,_--eel, /USalsoˌkoʊtʃɪˈni:l, ˈkoʊtʃɪni:l/ KOH-chin-EEL-,_--eel; Dactylopius coccus) is a scale insect in the suborder Sternorrhyncha, from which the natural dye carmine is derived.
 A primarily sessile parasite native to tropical and subtropical South America through North America (Mexico and the Southwest United States), this insect lives on cacti in the genus Opuntia, feeding on plant moisture and nutrients.
 The insects are found on the pads of prickly pear cacti, collected by brushing them off the plants, and dried.

 Chemical structure of carminic acid, the predator-deterring substance found in high concentration in cochineal insects: The insoluble aluminium and calcium salts of this acid form red and purple dyes called "carmine".

 The insect produces carminic acid that deters predation by other insects.
 Carminic acid, typically 17–24% of dried insects' weight, can be extracted from the body and eggs, then mixed with aluminium or calcium salts to make carmine dye, also known as cochineal.
 Today, carmine is primarily used as a colorant in food and in lipstick (E120 or Natural Red 4).

 Carmine dye was used in the Americas for coloring fabrics and became an important export good in the 16th century during the colonial period.
 Production of cochineal is depicted in the Codex Osuna (1565).
 After synthetic pigments and dyes such as alizarin were invented in the late 19th century, use of natural-dye products gradually diminished.
 Fears over the safety of artificial food additives renewed the popularity of cochineal dyes, and the increased demand has made cultivation of the insect profitable again, with Peru being the largest producer, followed by Mexico, Chile, Argentina and the Canary Islands.

 Other species in the genus Dactylopius can be used to produce "cochineal extract", and are extremely difficult to distinguish from D. coccus, even for expert taxonomists; the scientific term D. coccus and the vernacular "cochineal insect" are sometimes used, intentionally or casually, and possibly with misleading effect, to refer to other species.
 (Note: The primary biological distinctions between species are minor differences in host plant preferences, along with very different geographic distributions.)

 Etymology

-The word cochineal is derived from the French cochenille, derived from Spanish cochinilla, in turn derived from Latin coccinus, from Greek κόκκινος kokkinos, "scarlet" from κόκκος kokkos (Latin equivalent coccum) referring in this case either to the oak berry (actually the insects of the genus Kermes) or to a red dye made from the crushed bodies thereof.
+The word cochineal is derived from the French cochenille, derived from Spanish cochinilla, in turn derived from Latin coccinus, from Greek κόκκινος kokkinos, "scarlet" from κόκκος kokkos (Latin equivalent coccum) referring in this case either to the oak berry (actually galls formed by the scale insects of the unrelated genus Kermes) or to a red dye made from the crushed bodies thereof.
 The related in sense word kermes also refers to the source of the red Mediterranean dye also called crimson, which was used in Europe to color cloth red before cochineal was imported from the New World to Spain in the 1520s.
 Some sources identify the Spanish source word cochinilla as the word for "wood louse", which is a diminutive form of cochino "pig".